alemansec/kubernetes-arm-sandbox/README.md

 ```

-See if nginx ingress controller and metallb did what they were supposed to :
+See if metallb did what it was supposed to do :

 ```
 $ kubectl get svc -o wide